At the heart of social work is the promotion of human rights and social justice, and the protection of individuals and their families.

 We also use high fidelity simulated learning and use the community flat, Birley Place, in the Brooks building to simulate situations you might come across as a social worker.
 Birley Place is a purpose-built, mock flat and it features a one-way mirror to a lecture theatre so that you can watch scenarios and learn how you might deal with situations such as a home visit.
 We use the flat to simulate conditions within homes that could cause concern.

 You’ll learn from an academic team who have worked as social workers in areas such as criminal justice, homelessness, statutory children and families, statutory adult services, probation and substance misuse services.
 Working alongside the team are a number of current social work practitioners.

 Staff and students have a commitment to working within community settings.
 Many of our team also volunteer in their own time, helping at local food banks, homeless charities, and working with the local community in Hulme to provide essentials for babies where the families are in need.
 There’s usually an opportunity for you to get involved in volunteering too.

-Bursaries may be available for this programme subject to specific criteria applied by the University and the NHS Bursaries office.
+Bursaries may be available for this course subject to specific criteria applied by the University and the NHS Bursaries office.
 For the latest information visit www.nhsbsa.nhs.uk/students